Term Life Vs Traditional Life Insurance. Which Is Better?

 4. Surrender Value

 Term insurance policies do not have a surrender value, and when the policy expires and is not renewed, there is no benefit provided to the individual.
 Hence, no portion of the premium is paid back, and the coverage stops.
-However, if the insured requires the payback of paid premiums, he can opt for a return of the premium term plan.
+However, if the insured requires the payback of paid premiums, they can opt for a return of premium term plan.
 For life insurance, even if the premium payment is discontinued and the policy is voluntarily terminated before its maturity, the insured will be paid a surrender value (based on the number of premiums paid).

 5. Loan